 Request an SEO Audit from a professional.
 That’s us if you haven’t already guessed.

 In the 1st paragraph I mentioned you need to have your website audited regularly.
 DON’T FRET.
-We can put a schedule in place to have your website audited automatically.
-After the initial audit, and after the issues have been fixed, I recommend re-scanning your website semi-monthly for two or three months then drop it down to monthly.
-WHY request an SEO audit on a frequent basis?
-Easy question – the search engines (with Google being the leader) are constantly changing the algorithms on how they compute the search results.
-We need to keep abreast of any changes that might negatively affect your website’s organic traffic.
-As history dictates, this happens all too frequently!
-Request an SEO Audit by completing the form below.
+We can put a schedule in place to have your website scanned automatically.
+After the initial audit, and after some or most the issues have been fixed, I recommend re-scanning your website semi-monthly for two or three months then drop it down to monthly.

 What Does an SEO Audit Include and Accomplish?